xave-finance/amm-v1/SECURITY.md

 ### Scope

-The scope of the Bug Bounty program spans smart contracts utilized in the DFX Finance ecosystem.
+The scope of the Bug Bounty program spans smart contracts utilized in the HaloDAO ecosystem.

-Note: Other contracts, outside of the ones mentioned above, might be considered on a case by case basis, please, reach out to the DFX Finance development team for clarification.
+Note: Other contracts, outside of the ones mentioned above, might be considered on a case by case basis, please, reach out to the HaloDAO development team for clarification.

 ### Bug Bounty FAQ

 **Q:** Is there a time limit for the Bug Bounty program?
-**A:** No. The Bug Bounty program currently has no end date, but this can be changed at any time at the discretion of DFX Finance.
+**A:** No. The Bug Bounty program currently has no end date, but this can be changed at any time at the discretion of HaloDAO.

 **Q:** How big is the Bug Bounty program?\
 **A:** There is currently a rolling \$500,000 bounty for bugs.
-This amount may be changed by a DFX Finance governance vote.
+This amount may be changed by a HaloDAO governance vote.

 **Q:** How are bounties paid out?\
 **A:** Rewards are paid out in USDC.